 First aid training classes are very popular among Red Deer First Aid trainees because of the variety of skills learned.
 Trainees learn to manage different injuries or situations such as bleeding, burn, or choking emergencies.

-Trainees who are able to complete the course are awarded a Red Cross training certificate, valid for three years throughout Canada.
+Trainees who are able to complete the course are awarded a St Mark James training certificate, valid for three years throughout Canada.

 Private classes are offered to big groups or companies who request separate training classes and schedules.
-Refresher courses are offered twice a week for renewal of expired or near-expiry certificates.
+Refresher courses are offered multiple times per week for near-expiry certificates.

 Facilities and instructors

-All courses are overseen by Red Cross certified instructors, taught in high-end facilities with the latest training equipment.
+All courses are overseen by St Mark James certified instructors, taught in high-end facilities with the latest training equipment.
 The training centers are located throughout Red Deer, with easy access to public transportation.
 Free parking and restaurants are also available near the training centers.